-Read, Write, Own & Delegate

-So far Web1, Web2 and Web3 have brought users the ability to read, write and own respectively.
+Read, Write, Own & Delegate So far Web1, Web2 and Web3 have brought users the ability to read, write and own respectively.
 The core addition in functionality that The Post Web brings to the users... is the ability to delegate.
 Delegation refers to the unlocked functionality for users to increasingly delegate tasks and decisions to autonomous agents and Al systems.
-Instead of actively managing interactions and assets, The Post Web, for he first time, offers users the ability to delegate activity.
+Instead of actively managing interactions and assets, The Post Web, for the first time, offers users the ability to delegate activity.
 Exhibit 14 illustrates the transition across the stages.
+EXHIBIT 14:

-The Post Web's Read, Write, Own & Delegate
+The Post Web's Read, Write, Own & Delegate Source: Outlier Ventures